Flafla2/Vive-Teleporter/Assets/SteamVR/readme.txt

 and provide feedback at http://steamcommunity.com/app/250820 or http://steamcommunity.com/app/358720/discussions

 Assets/SteamVR/Scenes/example.unity - A sample scene demonstrating the functionality provided by this plugin.
-This also shows you how to set up a separate camera for rendering gui elements, and handle events to display
+This also shows you how to set up a separate camera for rendering gui elements.
-hmd status.

 Details: